 Typically, the collection of cost recovery fees is not expected to affect the physical or biological environment, nor have any impacts on the stock, associated species or protected species.

-Alternative 1 (No Action), represents the lowest costs to fishery participants and lowest benefits to NMFS.
+Alternative 1 (No Action) represents the lowest costs to fishery participants and lowest benefits to NMFS.
 The costs for fishery participants related to Alternative 2 and Preferred Alternative 3 would be situational and variable, therefore a comparison of economic and social benefits is not possible at this time.
-There will be no difference in the fishermen impacts of Alternative 2 and Preferred Alternative 3.
-Preferred Alternative 3 will have increased administrative burden as the agency will need to calculate the standard ex-vessel price and publish the value in the federal register.
+Alternative 2 uses the actual ex-vessel value received at that time for the calculation of the cost recovery fee, thereby proportionally keeping all fishermen paying the same percentage.
+Preferred Alternative 3 uses an average value for the ex-vessel price, resulting in some fishermen paying more in comparison to Alternative 2 and some paying less than under Alternative 2, based on the relation of the actual ex-vessel compared to the standard ex-vessel price.
+Preferred Alternative 3 will also have increased administrative burden as the agency will need to calculate the standard ex-vessel price and publish the value in the federal register.
 Consideration of confidentiality will need to be explored when calculating the standard ex-vessel value if there are less than 3 dealers or shareholders available for the calculation of standard ex-vessel price.
 With the electronic ITQ program as proposed in Action 2, it is expected that the electronic system will be able to track and collect these fees in a way that is less burdensome to permit holders, dealers and the agency compared to a paper-based program.